-“It’s my hope that Inspiration Point will be built this year, and with help and cooperation, the entire trail will be completed within a decade,” said Oyster Jim.
+“It’s my hope that the BOG INTERPRETIVE TRAIL will be built this year, and with help and cooperation, the entire trail will be completed within a decade,” said Oyster Jim.
 “This trail belongs to everyone.”

 Help us replace wave damaged decks, benches and bridges after extreme waves this Janauary.
 Funds can also be targeted toward new trail sections, benches or interpretive signage.
 Donations over $1,000 receive a plaque on our funders’ sign at the main trailhead.
 Recently we were humbled by donors who gave generously after extreme storm damage decks and bridges on sections of trail.
 Thank you very much, we could not exist without your support.

 Help preserve the trail and protect its surrounding fragile ecosystem of old-growth coastal rainforest.
 Contribute as a visionary sponsor towards the creation of a wilderness parkland via purchase of a 13-acre parcel currently zoned for resort development.
 This Greenspace Campaign envisions a partnership with an educational facility in a corner of this property that is already set up with road access.

 Benches can be sponsored as a memorial or charitable donation.
 Sponsors are given a dedication plaque on the bench.
 For details contact firstname.lastname@example.org.